amolabs/docs/protocol.md

       values may be omitted if they should remain the same.
 There should be no multiple live drafts having config change items conflicting with each other.
-    - `draft_*_count` control overall voting process until the draft being passed and applied to the blockchain configuration.
-They are initialized according to the configuration at the time of being proposed.
-      `draft_open_count` is decremented at each block progress, and when it reaches zero `draft_close_count` is decremented afterwards.
-When `draft_close_count` reaches zero and the vote summary is _approval_, then `draft_apply_count` is decremented until the new configuration is applied.
+    - `*_count` control overall voting process until the draft being passed and applied to the blockchain configuration.
+They are initialized according to the configuration at the time of being proposed. `open_count` is decremented at each block progress, and when it reaches zero `close_count` is decremented afterwards.
+When `close_count` reaches zero and the vote summary is _approval_, then `apply_count` is decremented until the new configuration is applied.
     - `tally_*` fields count votes cast upon this draft. `tally_approve` and `tally_reject` are as the names imply.
 - vote